WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 - By completing this checklist, you should be able to limit the likelihood of your plugin choices negatively affecting your site.

-Install as many WordPress plugins as you need to run your website and expand your business.
+Install as many WordPress plugins as possible to run your website and expand your business.
 A company website with at least 20-30 plugins is pretty common.
 If you’re using WordPress to its best extent and have a lot of complex features, this number can easily reach 50.
 Make sure to maintain your site and update it.